A conference for all the family.

 Joel’s Bar - Youth

 Joel's Bar is Celebrate’s youth conference for those in academic year 12 to 25 years old.
-Booking for 2018 is coming soon - the dates are Sunday 1st - Friday 6th April 2018.
+Booking for 2018 is now open - the dates are Sunday 1st - Friday 6th April 2018.
 We are delighted that it will be back once again at Worth Abbey in the extraordinarily beautiful setting of the Sussex countryside.
 This is an exciting event for any young person who wants to grow in faith in a fun, vibrant community of welcoming people.

 Release - Young Leaders